Perry B. Duryea Jr.: Life and career

 Duryea was a delegate to the New York State Constitutional Convention of 1967, and a member of the New York Republican State Central Committee in 1968.

 Duryea was indicted for alleged election law violations in 1973, but charges were dropped.
 He was the defendant in People v.
 Duryea, 76 Misc.2d 948, 351 N.Y.S.2d 978 (1974), affirmed 44 A.D.2d 663, 354 N.Y.S.2d 129 (1974), a case about the right to anonymous free speech, later cited with approval in McIntyre v Ohio Election Commission (1995).

 In 1978, Duryea was the Republican candidate for Governor of New York, but lost to the incumbent Hugh Carey.
 During the campaign, he had called for juveniles to be tried as adults for certain violent crimes, a move steadfastly opposed by Carey.
-The situation was dramatically altered, however, when Willie Bosket, a 15-year-old from Harlem, killed three people in the New York City Subway and was only sentenced to five years in a state youth facility.
+The situation was dramatically altered, however, when Willie Bosket, a 15-year-old from Harlem, murdered three people in the New York City Subway and was only sentenced to five years in a state youth facility.
 The outcry over such a lenient sentence led Carey to reverse course and support a law allowing juveniles as young as 13 to be tried as adults.

 A New York State office building in Hauppauge, Long Island, was renamed the Perry B Duryea Jr State Office Building at the request of Suffolk County Court Judge, the Hon.
 Martin J Kerins.

 The post office in Montauk, New York was renamed the Perry B. Duryea Jr. Post Office.

 Duryea died on January 11, 2004, in Southampton Hospital in Southampton, New York, from injuries suffered in a car accident and was buried at the Fort Hill Cemetery in Montauk.